stephenjhsu/stephenjhsu.github.io/_blog/2020-05-06-Visualizing_COVID_Market_Trends.markdown

 <p>&nbsp;</p>

-<p> The U.S. unemployment rate is predicted to be 15 to 20% in April </p>
+<p> The U.S. unemployment rate is predicted to be 16 to 20% for the month of April </p>

 <p>&nbsp;</p>